-(i) Khaki tunic pattern shirt with turn-down collar attached, two breast pockets with turn-over flaps (as in the khaki drill tunic), detachable shoulder straps of same material with badges of rank and letters "R.M." in dull bronzed metal as for service dress.
+Khaki tennis pattern shirt with turn-over collar attached, two breast pockets with turn-over flaps (as in the khaki drill tunic), detachable shoulder straps of same material with badges of rank and letters "R.M." in dull bronzed metal as for service dress.
 No cuff links or service buttons.
 All buttons to be brown bone throughout.

-(ii) Shorts.-to be made of similar material to that of Khaki Drill Trousers.
+(i) Shorts-to be made of similar material to that of Khaki Drill Trousers.